notSam25/LadueQuotes/README.md

 # LadueQuotes
- Quotes from LHWHS students and faculty.
-Credit to @theVerySharpFlat for assisting in compilation of these quotes.
+ Quotes from LHWHS students and faculty. **All quotes are out of context, which is funnier I suppose.** Credit to @theVerySharpFlat for assisting in compilation of these quotes.
 ## capital q Quotes
 > "I will do something.
 I'm getting" - Samyul Wiseman
 >